tetrateio/lula/adr/0008-support-for-templating-data.md

 ## Context

 There is an identified need to pull in extra information into various artifacts that Lula operates on.
-For example
-* Adding metadata information to OSCAL documents during Lula Generation methods
+The following are the current layers of exploration for templating data:
-* Adding variables and/or secrets into Lula Validation manifests
+* Adding variables and/or secrets into runtime processing (IE available for use in templating operations)
-* Templating component definitions with version numbers
+* Templating provided artifacts - both in isolation and during lula workflows

-Each of these operations fall within the purview of "templating" information and may require a various input `configuration` values to provide the data, and additionally may require different workflows under the hood to support the implementations.
-This document is an exploration of the use cases and identified workflows needed to suppport.
+Each of these operations fall within the purview of "templating" information and may require various input `configuration` values to provide the data, and additionally may require different workflows under the hood to support the implementations.
+This document is an exploration of the use cases and identified workflows needed to support.

+## Variable Definition

+This encompasses the structure of the configuration data as it exists between:
+- configuration file
+- command line arguments
+- environment variables

+Lula will require the ability to delineate between sensitive and non-sensitive data to be templated through any of the above methods.

+When precedence has been established between the above methods, having the data available for processing allows for templating to handle how data is applied against a given artifact.

+## Templating

+Templating support for Lula requires the following:
+- Generic go templating support
+- Ability to establish a key as sensitive
+  - This value should only templated during runtime execution
+- (Proposed) Ability to support pre-determined templating functions

+## Constraints

+Lula will require valid json/yaml during operations which required marshalling data to the applicable model and validation data types.

+Workflows for complex templating will be enabled through a (proposed) `template` command.
+Enabling users to use templating functions with an outcome that is valid json/yaml OSCAL artifact prior to use in capabilities that require schema compliant artifacts.

+Any templating field used in transient OSCAL contexts will require valid use of json/yaml formatting.
+This typically will entail string substitution and more simple variable use scenarios.

 ### Detailed Use Case Exploration

 1. User wants to have composed OSCAL model, but keep configuration separate, templated at run-time

-  -> Validation config is added as a separate back-matter artifact, and extracted from the back-matter when validating.
-(Do you support having multiple configs?
-Which get precedence?)
+Requires runtime flag being present to signal performing compose without templating.

 2. User wants to have composed OSCAL model, WITH validations templated at compose time

-  -> Validation config is NOT added in the back-matter
+Requires runtime flag being present to signal performing compose with templating.
+A `lula-config.yaml` is required for this operation.

 >[!NOTE] I think you do want to support both - the first use case is probably where the "composed" file is taken to different locations, where you don't want to have to port around all the individual validations but may need to operate on them and want the config still broken out.
 The second use case is more relevant to the "composed" file being an artifact of the `lula validate` command, where you'd want that file to possibly evaluate after the run (thinking in CI scenario)
 >